ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 Steering in CATS aims to select the appropriate service contact instance to service a request according to a set of network and computing metrics.
 This selection may not reveal the actual service instance that a client will invoke, e.g., in hierarchical or recursive contexts.
 Therefore, the metrics of the service contact instance may be aggregate metrics from multiple service instances.

-The CATS framework is an overlay framework for the selection of the suitable service contact instance(s) from a set of candidates.
+The CATS framework is an overlay framework for the selection of the suitable service contact instances from a set of candidates.
 A combination of networking and computing metrics determine the exact characterization of services as 'suitable' or not.

 Furthermore, this document describes a workflow of the main CATS procedures (see {{sec-cats-workflow}}) executed in both the control and data planes.